-The competition in the international market where the Group and the Company activate is becoming stronger.
+The competition in the international market where the Group and the Company activate is becoming constantly stronger.

 The Group based on the fully staffed and equipped Research and Development Department it owns, and on the long-term presence in the sector it possesses, manages to differentiate its products from the current competition and to present innovative diversified solutions.
-The quality of the Group's produced products, the brand name, especially the brand name of the Company.
+The quality of the Group's produced products, the strong recognition, and especially the brand name of the Group and the Company further contribute towards this direction.

-Despite the above, the particular risk due to the stronger competition seen on international level is real and exists, and therefore it may affect the performance and results of the Group during the fiscal year 2020.
+Despite the above, the particular risk due to the stronger competition seen on international level is real and exists, and therefore it may affect the performance and results of the Group during the fiscal year 2021.